threefoldtech/0-fs/docs/README.md

 See the [Table of Contents](SUMMARY.md) for more documentation on G8ufs.

-In [Getting Started](gettingstarted/gettingstarted.md) you find the recommended path to quickly get up and running with G8ufs.
+In [Getting Started with G8ufs](gettingstarted/gettingstarted.md) you find the recommended path to quickly get up and running.